What Should I Invest My Money In?

 Now, that didn’t mean that value-based stocks, which is the opposite side of the spectrum from growth, didn’t make money.
 They didn’t make as much money as we did over on the other side.
 So the question is, is this the time that we should shift?

-Well, logic would tell you, yeah, it can’t continue forever, so maybe that would be a good move.
+Well, logic would tell you it can’t continue forever, so maybe that would be a good move.
 You brought up the other side.
 Should I be in a large company, midsize companies, or small companies?
-Well, each of these has a life expectancy in and of itself in terms of dominance, and how you address that most certainly cannot be a buy it and forget it scenario.
+Each of these has a life expectancy in and of itself in terms of dominance, and how you address that most certainly cannot be a buy it and forget it scenario.
 You must monitor these, know what’s going on, and make subtle adjustments that fit your personal retirement needs.

 The Ideal Portfolio Has to be Malleable

-Dean Barber: That’s exactly where I wanted to take that, Bud.
+Dean Barber: That’s exactly where I wanted to take that.
 Again, where you should invest your money will be different from where your neighbors should invest theirs or where your coworkers or relatives should invest theirs.
-Your money should be invested to allow you to accomplish all of your financial objectives, short term, intermediate-term, and long term, that are important to you.
-And there is a portfolio design that can help you achieve all of those goals.
-But it takes a great conversation, and it takes quite a bit of work on the financial planner’s part to arrive at the ideal portfolio.
+Your money should be invested to allow you to accomplish all of your financial objectives, short term, intermediate term, and long term, that are important to you.
+There is a portfolio design that can help you achieve all of those goals, but it takes a great conversation, and quite a bit of work on the financial planner’s part to arrive at the ideal portfolio.

-Once we get to the ideal portfolio of the right allocation, we get into the discussion that we’re having here, Bud, of, all right, so which sector should we overweight in now?
+Once we get to the ideal portfolio of the right allocation, we get into the discussion that we’re having here.
+Which sector should we overweight in now?
 Which sector should we underweight in now?
-We see your plan will work with anywhere between 40 and 60% of equities.
+We see your plan will work with anywhere between 40% and 60% of equities.
 I’m giving an example.
-So markets are a little frothy.
-Let’s pull back.
-Let’s go down to 40% in equities right now to keep you safer.
+So, markets are a little frothy.
+Let’s pull back and go down to 40% in equities right now to keep you safer.